 If you need to clean up winter’s detritus, do this as early as possible in spring so the work is completed before hummingbirds arrive.
 This may include pruning branches, repairing turf, raking, tilling soil or doing other chores.
 Not only will this get your yard into shape sooner, but the work won’t disturb hummingbirds or discourage them from staying nearby.

 Early-blooming, nectar-rich flowers provide an essential natural food source for hummingbirds that are hungry from their long journeys.
 Native plants are best adapted to local climates and will be most easily recognized by the birds.
 If the weather is too unpredictable for planting, consider containers of flowers that can be moved indoors if needed.

 Even if flowers aren’t quite as prolific as they will be later in the season, extra splashes of red color are sure to attract passing hummingbirds to your yard.
 Add a red gazing ball to the garden, a colorful spring flag to the porch and red cushions to patio furniture to catch the attention of migrating birds.
 This will draw them in to investigate your yard.

 Put Out Feeders

 Putting out your nectar feeders is essential to providing nourishment for spring hummingbirds.
 Ideally, have feeders clean, filled and hung at least one to two weeks before the first hummingbirds are typically noticed in your area.
+More Birds® Nectar Pods are a great way to quickly get your feeding stations up and running.
+Plus, they're almost maintenance-free!
 You will be sure to have early migrants stopping by for a much-needed and appreciated meal.

 Keep Nectar From Freezing